LazyGuideJP/lazyguidejp.github.io/docs/jp-lazy-guide/setupGamingOnAndroid.md

     - This will turn off your monitor while you're connected to your android device (Important for auto virtual display)
     - To apply changes: Troubleshooting > Restart Apollo (if no prompt)

-6. (OPTIONAL) On Android device, you can wake your Windows from Sleep/Hibernate through `Artemis`; Wake on LAN:
+6. (OPTIONAL) On Android device, you can wake your PC from Sleep/Hibernate through `Artemis`; Wake on LAN:
-    - On your Windows Windows, Device Manager > Network Adapter > Realtek(or whatever you are using as internet) > Properties > Advance > Wake on Magic Packet > Enable
+    - On your PC, Device Manager > Network Adapter > Realtek(or whatever you are using as internet) > Properties > Advance > Wake on Magic Packet > Enable
-    - On your BIOS, look for wake up event settings > wake by WindowsI-E > Enable
+    - On your BIOS, look for wake up event settings > wake by PCI-E > Enable

 ---

 ### How to use

-1. On your Android Device > Open Artemis > Select your Windows > Desktop
+1. On your Android Device > Open Artemis > Select your PC > Desktop
     - Then pick your game, including non-steam games
     - For keyboard gesture, 4 fingers tap at the same time (Spread through your screen, not together)

-2. Make sure to select `Quit Session` or Exit the app properly so your Windows monitor goes back to life
+2. Make sure to select `Quit Session` or Exit the app properly so your PC monitor goes back to life

 3. Enjoy? lol